What’s the Right Moving Truck Size for Your Move?

 While you’re using the calculator, it can be helpful to ask yourself the right questions:

-- How many boxes are you moving?
-(Check out Home Depot’s box calculator to get an accurate estimate.)
+2. How many boxes are you moving?
+(Check out Home Depot’s supplies calculator to get an accurate estimate.)

-- How big is your furniture?
+3. How big is your furniture?
 Do you have any oversized, bulky, or fragile items that may need special treatment?
+Our guide to calculating linear feet can help you with this part.

 Pro tip